Lifemark – Clinical Psychologist – Mental Health Lead, Ontario – Toronto, ON

 • Registered with the College of Psychologists of Ontario as a member in good standing for practice with adults in the area of Clinical Psychology or Clinical Neuropsychology; registration with the College of Psychologists for supervised practice may be considered

-• Minimum two years of experience in providing psychological services to adults with serious mental illness, preferred
+• Minimum two years of experience in providing psychological services to adults with serious mental illness

 • Provides specialized consultation and assessment services (including clinical diagnosis) by using interview techniques and a wide range of standardized methods of observation, measurement and analysis